isomerpages/moe-rivervalleyhigh/pages/New School History.md

 Advisory Committee, led by Mr Ang Hai Phor, further strengthened the school’s governance framework and laid the groundwork for sustained support in the years ahead.</p>
+<p><strong>A Journey of Growth and Transformation (1971-1990)</strong>&nbsp;&nbsp;&nbsp;&nbsp;</p>
+<p>1979 &nbsp;marked a landmark year when RVHS was granted Special Assistance
+Plan (SAP) status, recognising the school’s commitment to bilingual and bicultural education.
+That same year, under the leadership of Mr Harold Soh Eng Meng, the School Alumni was established, creating a formal network to connect former students with their alma mater.</p>
 <p></p>
 <p></p>
 <p>